- Written by Maria Stride

 1. Information About Us

 Taking Strides Counselling.
-Registered address: 36 Dragonfly Walk, Weston-super-Mare, BS24 8DH.
-We are a member of the BACP (British Association of Counselling and Psychotherapy) and registered with the ICO (Information Commissioners Office).
+Registered address: 25 Brangwyn Square BS22 6HU.
+I am a member of the BACP (British Association of Counselling and Psychotherapy).

 2. What Does This Notice Cover?This Privacy Information explains how we use your personal data: how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.

 3. What is Personal Data?Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as ‘any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier’.

 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.

 The personal data that we use is set out in Part 5, below.

 4. What Are My Rights?Under the GDPR, you have the following rights, which we will always work to uphold: